poole/hyde/docs/7.0.0/print.md

 : Optional.
 A string that is appended to the username to form the link to the profile.
 If the final URL should be `https://<username>.deviantart.com`, this would be `.deviantart.com`.

 ### Building the JavaScript
-**NOTE**: In order to build the JavaScript you need to have [node.js](https://nodejs.org/en/) installed.
+In order to build the JavaScript you need to have [node.js](https://nodejs.org/en/) installed.
 Specifically, the `npm` command needs to be available, which is part of node.js.

+**NOTE**: Building the JavaScript is optional!
+Hydejack comes with a pre-built, minified `hydejack.js` file that you can find in part of the theme's `assets`.
 {:.message}

 Before you start, make sure you've copied the following files:
 * `_js/`
 * `package.json`
+* `package-lock.json`
 * `.babelrc`
 * `.eslintignore`
 * `.eslintrc`